Causal Modeling for Fairness in Dynamical Systems: Background

-There are several ways of encoding causal assumptions in DAG form (see Section \ref{sec:discussion} for a discussion of alternatives).
-In this paper, we use one specific type of causal DAG, structural causal models (SCMs) \citep{pearl2009causal}, which we overview here\footnote{ Other overviews of various levels of detail can be found elsewhere \citep{pearl2009causal,madras2019fairness,buesing2019woulda} }.

-SCMs are similar to probabilistic graphical models (PGMs) \citep{koller2009probabilistic}.
-They consist of nodes (random variables representing entities in the world) and edges (relationships between those entities).
+There are several ways of encoding causal assumptions in DAG form.
+In this paper, we focus on structural causal models (SCMs) \citep{pearl2009causal}, which we overview here.\footnote{ Other overviews of various levels of detail can be found elsewhere \citep{pearl2009causal,madras2019fairness,buesing2019woulda} .} SCMs are similar to probabilistic graphical models (PGMs) \citep{koller2009probabilistic}.
+They consist of nodes (random variables representing entities in the world) and edges (relationships between entities).
 However, whereas PGMs only specify a set of conditional independence relationships, SCMs specify a unique data generating process (analogously, a \emph{particular} probability factorization, as opposed to the multiple isomorphic factorizations available in a PGM).

-There are two types of nodes in SCMs: endogenous and exogenous variables.
-Endogenous variables are entities which are part of the model.
-Exogenous variables are external to the model; they represent all the relevant inputs to the endogenous variables.
-Exogenous variables are stochastic and are the exclusive source of randomness in the observations.
-The edges between variables are deterministic functions called \textit{structural equations}.
-Hence, a setting of the exogenous variables corresponds to exactly one setting of the endogenous variables.
-In Figure \ref{fig:scm-treatment}, the dark squares are endogenous variables, representing specific entities such as a credit score, a medical treatment, a sensitive attribute, or an employee's wages.
-Each endogenous variable is the output of a structural equation, e.g. $T = f_T(X, U_T)$, $Y = f_Y(T, X, U_Y)$.
-The light circles are exogenous variables, corresponding to stochasticity in the environment.
-Finally, \emph{plates} sometimes enclose a set of endogenous and exogenous nodes, which denotes that multiple instances of the enclosed variables are generated i.i.d. from the same joint distribution\footnote{ The ``sample size'' of a plate appears in its lower-right corner, and specifies the number of i.i.d. draws.
-E.g., in Figure \ref{tab:scm-liu}, the tuple {$(U_A, A, U_X, X, U_Y, Y, U_T, T, \Tilde{X}, u)$} is sampled $N$ times (once for each of the $N$ individuals), $\Delta$ is sampled $|\mathcal{A}|$ times (once for each group).
-There is only instance of $\mathcal{U}$.
-If a variable is inside two overlapping plates with sample sizes $m$ and $n$, it is sampled $mn$ times.
-A parent-to-child arrow between two non-overlapping plates (e.g. the arrow into $\Delta$ in Figure \ref{fig:scm-liu}) indicates \emph{each} child sample depends on \emph{all} of the parent samples. }.
+There are two types of nodes in SCMs. \emph{Endogenous nodes} represent variables of interest within the model, while \emph{exogenous nodes} are external random variables, representing the exclusive source of stochasticity induced on the observations (the endogenous nodes).
+The edges between nodes are deterministic functions called \textit{structural equations}.
+Hence, a setting of the exogenous nodes corresponds to exactly one setting of the endogenous nodes.
+In Figure \ref{fig:scm-treatment}, the dark squares are endogenous nodes, representing specific entities such as a credit score, a medical treatment, or a sensitive attribute.
+The light circles are exogenous nodes.
+Each endogenous node is the output of a structural equation, e.g. $T = f_T(X, U_T)$, $Y = f_Y(T, X, U_Y)$.